a-tartarelli/smartFridge/README.md

 ## **4. Run**

 > All binaries are under `build/bin/` folder.
-You can run the run with the following command
+You can run them with the following command

 ```console
 cd build/bin